 Is zucchini low histamine?
 If you suffer with histamine intolerance, what you eat matters.
-By avoiding food triggers, you can minimize your symptoms.
+By avoiding food triggers, you can minimize your symptoms and enjoy meals without experiencing symptoms afterward.

-In simple terms, zucchini is low histamine, meaning that, for most people, it won’t increase their body’s histamine level or worsen histamine intolerance symptoms.
+In simple terms, zucchini is low histamine, meaning that, for most people, eating zucchini won’t increase their body’s histamine level or worsen histamine intolerance symptoms.

 But before adding zucchini to your shopping cart, let’s dig a little deeper.
-Zucchini contains some components that could be problematic for some people with histamine intolerance or other food sensitivities.
+Zucchini contains some components that could be problematic for some people with histamine intolerance and those with other food sensitivities.

 Zucchini Is a Nutrient-Dense Vegetable